 Charles has also self-published a few collections for Kindle and Nook, including a western collection (Killing Trail), a noir collection (Harmland), and a humorous memoir called Days of Beer, as well as a few other items.
 Charles’s print and ebooks are available at Amazon, Barnes & Noble, and Wildside Press, as well as other online sites.
 Charles lives in Abita Springs with his wife, a nature photographer.
 He is on facebook as Charles Gramlich, and blogs at http://charlesgramlich.blogspot.com

 Chris S. Hayes, MD, is lifelong reader of classic science fiction and a practicing family medicine physician from Lafayette, LA.
-Since she loved reading science fiction so much, late in life she decided to try her hand at writing it.
-In November of 2014, just before her 51st birthday, her first novel, Sikkiyn, was published by Solstice Publishing.
+In November of 2014 her first novel, Sikkiyn, was published by Solstice Publishing.
 She’s been traveling from convention to convention to meet readers since then, and she’s excited to be here to talk to you about science fiction and all things geeky.
-At conventions – when she’s not in a panel – you can find her at her author’s table, busy writing the sequel to Sikkiyn.
+At conventions, when she’s not in a panel, you can find her at her author’s table busy writing the sequels to Sikkiyn.
 Come on by for a visit.

 As Louise Herring-Jones, Amy L. Herring writes mainstream, historical, and speculative fiction as well as non-fiction.
 Her science fiction, dark fantasy, and light horror stories have been included in anthologies, including: "The Twittering of Sparrows" in Asian Pulp (Pro Se Press, 2015); “Gooji” in Luna’s Children: Full Moon Mayhew (Dark Oak Press, 2014); "Earl and Bubba Save the King" in Summer Gothic (Jared Millet, ed., 2012); and “Earl, Bubba, and the Flying Hubcap in Southern Fried Sci-Fi: Tales from the NASFCAS (Thunderchild Press, 2013).
 Her steampunk story "Queen of Steam," set in the reconstruction South, is included in Gizmos: Dreams of Steam IV (Dark Oak Press, 2013).
 She placed second in the inaugural (2012) SELTI Moundville-themed story contest and won the 2009-2010 Charlotte Writer's Club Board Prize for fiction.
 Her historic baseball article, "A Georgia Yankee: The Legend of Johnny Mize," appeared in the 2010 Maple Street Press Yankees Annual (Cecilia Tan, ed.).
 Herring is also a veteran reporter for The Daily Dragon Online, the news voice of Dragon*Con, a multi-media science fiction, fantasy, and comic book convention held annually in Atlanta, Georgia.
 With her husband Bryan Jones, she is municipal liaison for the Alabama North region for National Novel Writing Month ("NaNoWriMo"), celebrated in November each year.
 She practices law in Alabama and is an advocate for privacy rights, First Amendment guarantees, and other constitutionally protected freedoms.
 For additional details and links, visit her author’s website at http://www.louiseherring-jones.com.